chaseruskin/legoHDL/ROADMAP.md

 - [-] add verilog/systemverilog file support (parse verilog for module dependencies/instances) -> mostly there

-- [ ] use a -args flag to indicate all following arguments are to be passed to the build script?
+- [ ] use a -args flag to indicate all following arguments are to be passed to the build script? -> this would enable lots of flags available for export, build, and run commands (possibly also then get rid of run command by adding an '-export' flag to build command)

 - [ ] add default market for default profile (open-square)
 - [ ] add code to default scripts in profile (a hello-world, modelsim, and xsim)

-- [ ] document `profile` command with `help`

 - [ ] add -verbose option to profile so user can see exactly what is being overloading/appended/overwritten in settings and scripts
 - [ ] add -cherry-pick option to loading a profile which will ask user when giving conflict on overwritting every single change to a setting or script